BS in Criminal Justice - Forensic Psychology

 Official Program Name:

-Bachelor of Science in Criminal Justice, Forensic Psychology Emphasis
+Bachelor of Science in Criminal Justice with a concentration in Forensic Psychology

 School Offering Program:

 Purdue University Global

 Those looking into this program should have strong communication stills and be detail oriented.
 It's also beneficial to have an understanding of the U.S. criminal justice system and the major laws in the U.S. The minimum requirements to be admitted into this program include a high school diploma, GED, or the equivalent.

 The Bachelor of Science in Criminal Justice program with a concentration in Forensic Psychology gives students the opportunity to develop a solid knowledge of the practice of criminal justice and a broad liberal arts education.
 Students have the chance to learn about criminological theory, law, research methods, and technology.
 Potential courses include criminal justice ethics, supervisory practices in criminal justice systems, organized crime, and managing criminal justice organizations.
 The forensic psychology career focus area includes instruction in psychology for law enforcement, crisis intervention, and abnormal psychology.